klesh/callbackman/README.md

 # Introduction

-A developer tool help you observe what is being sent to your server
+A develop tool to help you observe what is being sent to your server.
+Kinda like postman on server side for developer

 # Usage